Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Introduction

-Other approaches use \textit{stochastic} sampling over likely spectra for analytic continuation.~\cite{MischchenkoProkofevMaxEnt:2000,SandvikMaxEnt:1998, MischchenkoProkofevMaxEnt:2000, Beach:2004, VafayiMaxEnt:2007, Fuchs_Pruschke:2010, Gunnarsson_Haverkort:2010} The most widely used stochastic analytic continuation approach (SAC), computes the average spectrum according to the distribution $\exp(-\chi^2/\Theta)$.\cite{SandvikMaxEnt:1998, Beach:2004, VafayiMaxEnt:2007, Fuchs_Pruschke:2010, Gunnarsson_Haverkort:2010} Therefore, $\chi^2$ in this approach is treated as the energy of a fictitious physical system and $\Theta$ as the temperature.
-SAC can also be formulated using the bayesian principle, \cite{Fuchs_Pruschke:2010} but it does not require a default model, although one can be introduced to yield the same limits as MaxEnt at large and small $\alpha$.\cite{Beach:2004} As for the MaxEnt approach, there is no unique way of choosing the temperature $\Theta$ in SAC.
-Its formulation is less biased than MaxEnt, in particular because no default model is required.\footnote{However, for a fixed grid, the grid density plays the role of the default model (E.Koch, private communication).} However, it typically takes several hours to compute a single spectrum with SAC, hundreds of times longer than for MaxEnt.\cite{Fuchs_Pruschke:2010} It is also not clear if it systematically produces improved results over MaxEnt.
-Indeed, for reasonably precise data, both approaches will yield basically the same result.
-Therefore, considering how much faster MaxEnt is, it is clearly the best method for these cases.
+Other approaches use \textit{stochastic} sampling over likely spectra for analytic continuation.~\cite{SandvikMaxEnt:1998, MischchenkoProkofevMaxEnt:2000, Beach:2004, VafayiMaxEnt:2007, Fuchs_Pruschke:2010, Gunnarsson_Haverkort:2010} The most widely used stochastic analytic continuation approach (SAC), computes the average spectrum according to the distribution $\exp(-\chi^2/\Theta)$.\cite{SandvikMaxEnt:1998, Beach:2004, VafayiMaxEnt:2007, Fuchs_Pruschke:2010, Gunnarsson_Haverkort:2010,Sandvik:2015} Therefore, $\chi^2$ in this approach is treated as the energy of a fictitious physical system and $\Theta$ as the temperature.
+SAC can also be formulated using the bayesian principle, \cite{Fuchs_Pruschke:2010} but it does not, in principle, require a default model, or a grid choice~\cite{MischchenkoProkofevMaxEnt:2000}, although one can be introduced to yield the same limits as MaxEnt at large and small $\alpha$.\cite{Beach:2004} However, it has been pointed out recently that the choice of a grid can be equivalent to the choice of a default model.~\cite{Koch:2014}\footnote{See also Appendix \ref{sec:Heuristics} for the link between grid choice and default model in SAC.} As in the MaxEnt approach, there is no unique way of choosing the temperature $\Theta$ in SAC.
+Moreover, it typically takes several hours to compute a single spectrum with SAC, hundreds of times longer than for MaxEnt.\cite{Fuchs_Pruschke:2010} It is also not clear if it systematically produces improved results over MaxEnt.
+Indeed, for reasonably precise data, both approaches should yield the same result.
+Considering how much faster MaxEnt is, it is clearly the best method for these cases.
 For moderate or low precision data, only qualitative results can be obtained, whatever the approach used.
-The main question about SAC is therefore if it is better than MaxEnt to extract all the available information from the data in those cases.
-Now, as we will see, there are still some open questions and some improvements to be made on the MaxEnt approach.
-Given the fact that it is much more practical than SAC, it seems important to address those questions and work on those improvements before eventually comparing the two methods.
+The main question about SAC, which remains to be answered, is therefore whether it is better than MaxEnt to extract all the available information from the data in those cases.
+Note that recent improvements related to an optimal choice of bounds~\cite{Sandvik:2015} should be considered in MaxEnt as well.